 Some pension transfer rules relate to paying tax on foreign income for expats.
 That means you may need to pay UK tax on some payments from an overseas scheme.
 It depends most on when you were a resident in the United Kingdom.

-Pension Transfer Rules: Benefits, Risks and Options for Transferring Your Pension
+Pension Transfer Options: Benefits, Risks and Rules for Transferring a Pension